dominika-baszanowska/Air-Quality-Data-Continuous/docs/implementation.md

 ## Software Architecture

+# 3-tier Architecture
+The arhitecture style being used for the development of this project is the so called 3-tier Architecture because our project is composed of:
+<ol>1.
+2. 3.  </ol>
 TODO: Describe the major components of your architecture.
-Are any particular architectural styles being used?
+Are any particular arc hitectural styles being used?

 ![Insert your component Diagram here](images/component.png)
 <figcaption><em>Figure 7: </em>The above image represents the Component Diagram for our project.</figcaption>